aldolo69/oqtadrive/README.md

 Here's a short [demo video](https://www.babbletower.net/forums/spectrum/microdrive/oqtadrive-demo.mp4) showing *OqtaDrive* & a *Spectrum* in action, doing a *Microdrive* test with the original *Sinclair* demo cartridge image, and a cartridge format.

+## Warning & Disclaimer
+If you want to build *OqtaDrive* yourself, please carefully read the hardware section below!
+It contains important instructions & notes.
+Not following these may break your vintage machine and/or the *Nano*!
+However, bear in mind that all the information in this project is published in good faith and for general information purpose only.
+I do not make any warranties about the completeness, reliability, and accuracy of this information.
+Any action you take upon the information you find here, is strictly at your own risk.
+I will not be liable for any losses and/or damages in connection with the use of *OqtaDrive*.

 ## Status
 *OqtaDrive* is currently in *alpha* stage, and under active development.
 Things may still get reworked quite considerably, which may introduce breaking changes.

+### Caveats & Current Limitations

+- Drive offset detection is only available for the *QL*, but may not always work reliably.
+It's possible to set a fixed value, i.e. `2` if the two internal drives on the *QL* are present.
+Have a look at the top of `oqtadrive.ino`.
+I haven't tried yet to bypass the internal drives on a *QL*, so I'd love to hear how that goes.
+For the *Spectrum* the offset defaults to `0`.
+If you want to use an actual *Microdrive* between *Interface 1* and the adapter, you need to set that.

+    **Important**: The adapter works when daisy-chained behind real *Microdrives*.
+However, currently there seems to be some sort of conflict when using a real *Microdrive* while the adapter is connected.
+Until this has been fully analyzed, I recommend not using your real *Microdrive*s as long as the adapter is still connected.

+- I haven't done a lot of testing yet.

 ## Motivation
 Why another *Microdrive* emulator?
 There are a few options out there already, but as far as I could see those are stand-alone solutions that use some form of media, usually an SD card to store the cartridges.
 So for one thing you have to go back and forth between the drive and your PC to upload new cartridge images or make backup copies.
 Additionally, almost by definition these standalone drives provide only a limited user interface for managing cartridges or require some form of control software running on the *Spectrum* or *QL* to do that.
 Still, they are great solutions, in particular if you want an authentic setup with no modern machines nearby.